lab1092/blender-manual_ja/manual/render/freestyle/parameter_editor/line_style/thickness.rst

 Min Thickness and Max Thickness
-   The minimum and maximum generated thickness (as explained above, minimum is used when the stroke's direction is perpendicular to the main :guilabel:`Orientation`, and maximum, when aligned with it).
+   The minimum and maximum generated thickness (as explained above, minimum is used when the stroke's direction is perpendicular to the main *Orientation*, and maximum, when aligned with it).